 Every so often, after watching some great cooking show, or seeing some very enticing food-porn, or maybe in preparation for a special event, we will get the itch to create something new and delicious.
 When this moment comes around, if we set our goals too broadly, such a full 4 course meal filled with items we've never successfully prepared before, we will in all likelihood underestimate the time needed for us to achieve something that's both edible and fresh to serve on-time.
-There's simply to many things that we need to learn, practice, perfect, and overcome in too short of a time frame.
+There's simply too many things that we need to learn, practice, perfect, and overcome in too short of a time frame.
 Simply, we would be setting ourselves up for failure.
-In contrast, if we were to focus on adding just one small new item to a meal we already know how to succeed in making and delivering, we stand a much higher chance of success.
+In contrast, if we were to focus on adding just one small new item to a meal we already know how to succeed in making and delivering (for some of us that will mean buying), we stand a much higher chance of success.

 = I will plan to lose 15lbs in 6 months

 = I will plan to lose about 3lbs per month

 = if after the 1st month (or any one month after that) I've lost anything less than 3lbs I will seek and pay for the guidance of a professional for the next month.
 After 1 month with professional assistance you can try 1 month on your own again and continue back and forth as long as is needed for you to learn how to achieve that particular goal.